Clinical Pathology and Laboratory Management

 Clinical pathology covers a wide range of laboratory functions and is concerned with the diagnosis, treatment, and prevention of disease.
 Clinical pathologists are doctors with special training.

-As Laboratory Directors, we are responsible for the overall operation and administration of the clinical laboratory, including provision of timely, reliable, and clinically relevant test results.
+As Laboratory Director, there is a responsibility for the overall operation and administration of the clinical laboratory, including provision of timely, reliable, and clinically relevant test results.

 Areas of study include transfusion medicine, clinical chemistry, toxicology, hematology, immunology and serology, and microbiology.
 Clinical pathology also involves maintenance of information systems, research, and quality control.